oracle/graal/substratevm/ImplementingNativeMethodsInJavaWithSVM.md

-# JNI via Substrate VM
+# Implementing Native Methods in Java with Substrate VM

 Substrate VM can be used to implement low-level system operations in Java and make them available via [JNI](JNI.md) to Java code executing on a standard JVM.
 As